 Use of the parks

 The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.

-From Saturday, 4th July, The Parks Trust play areas are open with restrictions in place, but the outdoor gym equipment reopened in accordance with Government guidelines.
-If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.
+The Parks Trust play areas are open with restrictions in place, but the outdoor gym equipment is closed in accordance with Government guidelines.
+If you decide to use the play equipment, please ensure you are following the guidance and restrictions in place.

 OTHER LOCAL ORGANISATIONS

 Healthwatch Milton Keynes: https://www.healthwatchmiltonkeynes.co.uk/news/2020-03-18/milton-keynes-and-covid-19

 The Mayor of Milton Keynes has been posting updates about the impact of coronavirus on Milton Keynes on his Facebook page.
 You can find the updates at: https://www.facebook.com/MayorMK/

 Milton Keynes Community Foundation: https://www.mkcommunityfoundation.co.uk/news-events/milton-keynes-community-foundation-news/2020/covid-19-update.
 For further details about MK Community Foundation's Covid-19 MK Emergency Respense Appeal click here.